Galarrwuy Yunupingu

 Galarrwuy Yunupingu (30 June 1948 – 3 April 2023), also known as James Galarrwuy Yunupingu and Dr Yunupingu, was an Indigenous Australian activist who was a leader in the Aboriginal Australian community.
 He was involved in Indigenous land rights throughout his career.
 He was a Yolngu man of the Gumatj clan, from Arnhem Land in the Northern Territory.
 He was the 1978 Australian of the Year.

 Early life and education

 Galarrwuy Yunupingu was born at Melville Bay, near Yirrkala, on 30 June 1948, and was a member of the Gumatj clan of the Yolngu people.
 His father, Mungurrawuy Yunupingu, was a well-known artist and leader of his clan; siblings included lead singer of Yothu Yindi, his brother Mandawuy Yunupingu; and several artist sisters, including Nyapanyapa Yunupingu and Nancy Gaymala Yunupingu.

+He grew up on Yirrkala mission, where he was known to balanda (non-Indigenous people) as "James", and attended the Mission School in his formative years.
+He was a teenager at the time the Yirrkala bark petitions were created at the mission and submitted to the Australian Parliament in 1963, eventually leading to the 1971 Gove land rights case, and took an interest in the proceedings.
+He was noted as a bright student.

-He attended the Mission School at Yirrkala in his formative years, and moved to Brisbane to study at the Methodist Bible College for two years, returning to Gove in 1967.
+The Methodist missionaries saw potential in him as a future clergyman, and with their support, he moved to Brisbane to study at the Methodist Bible College for two years, returning to Gove in 1967.